SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 ## 9.2 MIDI functions

-Control Change #32 (Bank Select "LSB") has been modified to manipulate the high eight bits of the wBank value.
+Control Change #32 (Bank Select "LSB") has been modified to use the byBankLSB value.

 All other MIDI functions are unchanged from SoundFont® 2.04.